-- Disability- which is not a result of SMI, but includes physical, communication, health, or mental disability (including but not limited to a learning, or developmental disability). - The number of respondents who refuse to answer any of the categories above. - B. Reducing risk of negative outcomes related to SMI, including: - a.
+- Number of unduplicated clients and/or family members served with demographic information, including: - a.
+Age. - b.
+Race. - c.
+Ethnicity. - d.
+Gender assigned at birth. - e.
+Gender identity. - f.
+Primary language used in home. - g.
+Sexual orientation. - h.
+Veteran's status. - Disability- which is not a result of serious mental illness (SMI), but includes physical, communication, health, or mental disability (including but not limited to a learning, or developmental disability). - j.
+The number of respondents who refuse to answer any of the categories above. - II.
+Reducing risk of negative outcomes related to SMI, including: - a.
 Which specific SMI negative outcomes were targeted to be mitigated. - b.
-How the program measured reductions in prolonged suffering. - c.
-Reductions in prolonged suffering or negative outcomes found by the program. - d.
+How the program measured reductions in prolonged suffering. - Reductions in prolonged suffering or negative outcomes found by the program. - d.
 Activities to mitigate risk offered to clients. - e.
 Negative outcomes addressed. - f.
 Indicators of suffering reduced. - g.
-Evidence Based Practices used, and outcomes. - 4.
-Quarterly Program Reports are due forty-five (45) days following the last day of the quarter to which they pertain. - 5.
-All Events hosted through PROGRAM NAME funding that are not part of the core intervention will need to be documented with a separate report for each event detailing the date and time of event, the number of individuals served/educated and the activity performed. - 4.
-CONTRACTOR shall submit Quarterly and Annual data reports for each PEI program to COUNTY indicating the following: - A. Number of services provided - B. Number of Year to date unduplicated clients - C. Age and demographics of unduplicated clients - D. Setting services were provided in - E. Type of responders - F. Outcome indicators - G. Number of client referrals - H. Number of clients that followed through on referrals - I. Summary of services provided and outcomes.
+Evidence Based Practices used, and outcomes. - D. Quarterly Program Reports are due forty-five (45) days following the last day of the quarter to which they pertain.
+CONTRACTOR shall notify COUNTY at the time of first and second quarter reports whether CONTRACTOR is on track to fully expend funds.
+If they are not, CONTRACTOR shall discuss Agreement Amendment reductions no later than midyear.